DaneHarrison/Static-resume/README.md

 ### 2. Does my GitHub repository need to use this particular naming convention?

-Yes, a repository that is set to **GitHubName**.github.io automatically enables GitHub pages.
+For this tutorial yes, a repository that is set to **GitHubName**.github.io automatically enables GitHub pages.
 Although more importantly, the theme used in this tutorial modifies the sites URL.
 Therefore, using anything else may break links within your resume.